Triesence Side Effects

 Generic Name: triamcinolone ophthalmic

-Note: This page contains side effects data for the generic drug triamcinolone ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Triesence.
+Note: This document contains side effect information about triamcinolone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Triesence.

 For the Consumer